organisciak/dissertation/document/5_5_ams-study.md

 ## Improving task guidance

-  > _RQ4_: Does the task design affect the quality of judgments?
+  > _RQ 2.7_: Does the task design affect the quality of judgments?

 One of the threats to grading reliability is a hard to understand or poorly defined coding scheme [@neuendorf_content_2002].
 Following from earlier discussion, we turn to the effect of a task's design on the consistency of judgments by evaluating a different collection interface.